HenrikTrom/flir_icp_calib/Readme.md

 ![Rep](content/rep_tile.jpg)

-## 👥 Acknowledgments
+## Acknowledgments

-* Special thanks to **Cheng Minghao**, whose triangulation and camera calibration work during his PhD served as a foundation for this package.
+* Special thanks to **Cheng Minghao**, whose code for triangulation and camera calibration was modified for this package.